kicaj29/aws/SecurityAndCompliance/readme.md

   * Hosting objectionable or copyrighted content - distributed illegal or copyrighted content without consent
   * Distributed malware - AWS resources distributing softwares to harm computers or machines
 * Contact the AWS Abuse team: abuse@amazonaws.com
+* If you suspect that AWS resources are used for abusive purposes, contact the **AWS Trust & Safety team** using the Report Amazon AWS abuse form, or by contacting abuse@amazonaws.com

 # Root user privileges